Top Takeaways From This Post

 It should have an intuitive user interface: Accounting is already a complex part of running a business.
 The last thing you need is a UI that complicates the process even more.
 An ideal invoicing and accounting software should take work off your hands and save time.
 Therefore its user interface must be intuitive and easy to learn.

-It should be scalable and 'upgradable': As your business grows, the demands on the billing software will also increase.
+It should be scalable and ‘upgradable’: As your business grows, the demands on billing software will also increase.
 You should take this into account when buying the software.

 It should have robust data protection features: Your accounting software often doubles up for managing customer data (CRM).
 Since so many invoicing and bookkeeping software solutions are available as SaaS, you should attach great importance to data security.

 It should offer data backup and recovery: Any accounting software contains very important information which is relevant from a tax point of view.
 In Germany, you are required to maintain financial records for several years.
-Before buying an invoicing software in Germany, make sure that the provider offers regular data backups and restoration in case of an accident.
+Before buying invoicing software in Germany, make sure that the provider offers regular data backups and restoration in case of an accident.

-It should offer an ideal price/performance ratio: Although most well-known accounting software have very similar features, you should take a close look at the costs of the functionalities offered.
-This point becomes particularly important when upgrading from basic to 'pro' versions.
+It should offer an ideal price/performance ratio: Although most well-known accounting software has very similar features, you should take a close look at the costs of the functionalities offered.
+This point becomes particularly important when upgrading from basic to ‘pro’ versions.

 It should have excellent (and fast) customer support: If there are problems with the invoicing software, timely support from the provider is important.
 Please check whether a service hotline is offered and what costs may be incurred.

-It should have a free trial phase: A test drive is a must before you commit to buying an accounting software in Germany.
+It should have a free trial phase: A test drive is a must before you commit to buying accounting software in Germany.
 Take advantage of a free trial period and test the billing programs that are on the shortlist.